MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-actions.md

 ## Conditions and looping

-The conditional actions are designed to help your bot make decisions based on any pre-defined condition that you have created.
+The conditional actions are designed to help your bot make decisions based on any pre-defined condition that you've created.
 These actions are specified by a set of conditional statements that have Boolean expressions, which are evaluated to a Boolean value of true or false.

 The remaining actions relate to looping statements which enable you to repeat the execution of a block of code for every element in a collection.